“To live a pure unselfish life, one must count nothing as one’s own in the midst of abundance” Buddha

 In meditation, one of the main aspects and reasons to do it is the concept of being in the present time, nor in the past or future.
 When we walk we feel the goodness of the sun that warms out skin and raindrops cooling the face; this is to live in harmony with nature.
-When Buddha teaches us not to kill any living beings, he points out that other creatures have the same right to live in nature, and this is clearly to cherish diversity of Ecology and balance.
+When Buddha teaches us not to kill any living beings, he points out that other creatures have the same right to live in nature, and this is clearly to cherish the biological diversity of Ecology and balance (the middle way).

 Humans can be never tame nature and what we like to think is that nature is here for us when it is the opposite; we are here for nature.
-Buddha wisdom that everything is connected and that actions performed in a negative direction will have the impact now or in the future, here or elsewhere.
-Buddha quotes on happiness, awareness, truth and compassion are all valuable understandings of environmental care taking.
+Buddha wisdom that everything is interconnected and that actions performed in a negative direction (negative Karma) will have the impact now or in the future, here or elsewhere.
+Buddha quotes on happiness, awareness, truth, and compassion are all valuable understandings of environmental caretaking.